Can Dogs Eat Pineapple? Important Tips for Your Pet’s Diet

 The short answer is: no. Pineapple is healthiest when served fresh, with no rind or core.

-Dogs cannot eat canned pineapple- or any canned food that comes in syrup.
-The syrup tends to have tons of sugar, something your dog's tummy won't like.
+Dogs should not be fed canned pineapple – or any canned food that is packed in syrup.
+The syrup tends to have lots of sugar, something your dog’s tummy won’t like.

 Pineapple is only healthy in moderation.
-Feeding your dog too much fruit can make them sick or damage their digestive tract.
+Feeding your dog too much fruit can make them sick or potentially lead to digestive upset.
 Your dog needs protein and fats to balance their diet, not just fruits.

 The best way to serve dogs pineapple is in small chunks.
 If the dog likes it, spread out the servings so they have room to eat other food, as well.

 Keep in mind the size and build of your pup.
-A toy dog would need much smaller servings (for health and ease of swallowing) than a large, muscular dog.
+Pineapple contains about 74 calories and 14 grams of sugar per cup.
+A toy-breed dog would need much smaller servings than a large dog.

 Fun Ways to Feed Pineapple to Your Dog

-Grill small chunks of pineapple and serve some to your pup.
+Grill small chunks of pineapple (be careful not to burn it!) and serve some to your pup.
 Let cool and serve one grilled chunk at a time.
 The smokey flavor and added sweetness will leave your pup begging for more.

 You may find yourself sneaking into the freezer for a bite of frozen pineapple, too!